mybbgroup/iPatrol/README.md

 # iPatrol
 Automate the control over the visitors of your MyBB site
 ---

+# NOTE: UNDER DEVELOPMENT // DO NOT USE IN LIVE SITE
 This plugin will help you automatically control the visitors of your site based on their IP address.

 ## Planned features so far